moraxh/Image-Classification-Compare/README.md

 # Mutual Information
 As a extra piece of information, the mutual information was obtained for Places 365 and Clip Interrogator.

-The beast word to classify the images is:
+The best word to classify the images is:
 - Places 365: **coast**
 - Clip Interrogator: **beach**